luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

       var normalized = NameDeclaration.normalizeVarName(name)

       if not globalScope.members.get(normalized) into var nameDecl
         fail with "no '#{normalized}' in global scope"

       if no nameDecl.findOwnMember("prototype") into var protoNameDecl
-        fail with "global scope '#{name}' has no 'prototype' property"
+        fail with "global scope type '#{name}' must have a 'prototype' property"

       return protoNameDecl